simoncblyth/opticks/notes/issues/NCSGSaveTest-discrepancies.rst

 ---------

-1. transforms are tripletized by the save : need a format like "csg.py" option
+1. transforms are tripletized by the save : need a format like "csg.py" option (are calling this the src format)
 2. missing idx.npy
-3. nodes.py has gtransforms index off by one (its one based as written by python)
+3. nodes.py has gtransforms index off by one (its one based as written by python) (this was due to dual-purposing ... are now splitting the src format and the transport format)

 analytic/csg.py::